Local Medical Marijuana Cultivation & Possession Guidelines in California

 UPDATE 9/12 - On Sept.
 4, 2012 the Shasta Lake City Council had a first reading of amendments to their ordinance, striking a registration program for larger gardens, citing the Pack case and saying they hadn't had any requests for such permits.
 Their next regularly scheduled meeting is Sept.
 18; the agenda is not yet posted.

 On February 18, 2014 the Siskiyou County Board of Supervisors was presented with a proposed ordinance that would limit medical marijuana cultivation to 100 square feet per parcel, regardless of the number of patients on the land.
 Fencing, setbacks, lack of proximity to sensitive use areas, and permission of the landowner are all required.
-The ordinance can be voted on at an upcoming meeting.
+The supes decided to have four public meetings about the topic in the coming months.
+Read more.
+Also see: Siskiyou County Marijuana Regulation Facebook group

 Guidelines permit 3 lbs for possession; maximum 100 square feet cultivation area with 30 plants or fewer (approved Sept 2006).
 In 2011, the BOS has commissioned a study to recommend options for cultivation regulations.